vijaybkhot/NexTune/README.md

-# 🎵 Harmony Hub
+# 🎵 NexTune

-**Harmony Hub** is a full-featured music aggregation platform built with **React** and **Apollo Client**, powered by a custom **GraphQL** backend.
+**NexTune** is a full-featured music aggregation platform built with **React** and **Apollo Client**, powered by a custom **GraphQL** backend.
 It allows users to explore, manage, and search artists, albums, songs, and record companies with rich interlinked interfaces and modal-based CRUD operations.

 ---